What do we do?

 - Identification and characterization of PAH transformation products in fish tissues

-Analytical resources available to the ACC for these analyses include HPLC-MS/MS, high resolution HPLC-Orbitrap MS/MS, GC-MS, GC-ECD, and HPLC-UV-FLD systems.
+Analytical resources available to the ACC for these analyses include: HPLC-MS/MS, high resolution HPLC-Orbitrap MS/MS, high resolution GC-Orbitrap MS/MS, GC-MS, GC-ECD, HPLC-UV-FLD, and trace element analysis via ICP-MS and atomic fluorescence spectroscopy systems.

-As part of our ongoing efforts to understand human exposure to flame retardant chemicals, our laboratory is now offering free testing of foam from household furniture.
-Our testing will determine whether or not 7 common flame retardant chemicals are present in furniture foam.
+As part of our ongoing efforts to understand human exposure to flame retardant chemicals, we offer free testing of polyurethane foam from household furniture.
+Our testing will determine whether or not 9 common flame retardant chemicals are present in furniture foam.
 This free testing is open to the public and each household can send up to 5 samples from furniture or other household products with polyurethane foam.
 For more information about why we’re doing this, what we’re doing, and how you can participate, visit the project’s website.